P1ntas/Large-Scale-Software-Development/factsheets/team1/afonso_pacheco.md

 - [#6](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/6) - Continue to develop the Data Analytics page.

+- [#6](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/6) - Improved how the maintenance features are implemented.

 ### The two pull requests that I am most proud of

 - [#147](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/147) - Corrected a bug related to the dashboard use dinasore data on the new graphs.

+- [#147](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/147) - Created new graphs in grafana that are useful in reading the information related to the system.

 ### Two contributions of other types that I am most proud of